 Blame it on my parents.
 They always told me to "think for yourself”.
 I doubt they ever considered what would happen if I really did that.

-Because I have been “encouraged” (forced) to read the bible several times, it was easy for me to see the contradictions in the book, what christians professed to believe, and how they lived.
+Because I have been “encouraged” (forced) to read the bible several times, it was easy for me to see the contradictions in the book, what Christians professed to believe, and how they really lived.

 For the next four years, I heard about this at least once a week.
 So the night I graduated high school, I left my parent's home and didn't see them again for well over a year.
-By then, I had completed a couple of years of college, which fortunately, I was able to pay for myself.
+By then, with the credits I had accumulated in high school and summer school, I had completed a couple of years of college.
+Fortunately, I was able to pay for this myself.
 I was entering the army and wanted to try to make peace with them, but had to listen to the same old recriminations and arguments again.

 What did I learn?
 Even your family can turn against you if you refuse to share in their illusions.
-No, there are times when you must become your own person and stand firm in what you know to be true.
+There are times, if you are to become your own person, you must stand firm in what you know to be true.

 Filed Under: Testimonials